Chinese Market Situation

 The companies are able to be in business thanks to billion worth investments from various tech companies.

 In July 2017 ofo finished its series E founding with $700 million that was mainly backed by Alibaba (see here).In December 2017 it was announced that ofo received an additional funding of $1 billion, partially funded by Alibaba (see here).
 In January 2018 the company was valued at $10 billion and it was made public that Alibaba had purchased shares worth $3 billion from GSR.
 This makes Alibaba one of the main shareholders besides Did Chuxing (25%) and the two co-founders (see here).
+In February 2018, ofo pledged its shared bikes to Alibaba affiliated companies in order to receive an additional $280 Million in funding (see here).
+In March 2018 it became known that ofo had secured another round of funding worth $866 million primarily backed by Alibaba or its affiliated companies (see here).

 By October 2017, mobike had raised at least $1 billion with one of its main investors being Tencent (see here).
 At the end of January 2018, it was announced that mobike had raised another $1 billion of funding (see here and here).
+In April 2018 mobike was bought by Meituan-Dianping (see here).

 In January 2018, it was announced that Hellobike would secure another round of investment, worth about $1 billion.
 One of the investors is rumored to be Ant Financial, an affiliate of the Alibaba Group that has heavily invested into ofo (see here).